jupitersoftco/.github/docs/branded-icons.md

 - **Proper starfield and glow effects** on every icon
 - **Maintained brand authenticity** while ensuring visual consistency
 - **Zero template bypass patterns** in the codebase
+- **Script-based workflow enforced** for all changes
+- **Authentic brand recognition** restored for Cloud & DevOps section

-This resolution ensures that all current and future icons maintain the professional, cohesive appearance that reflects the Jupiter Software brand identity.
+This resolution ensures that all current and future icons maintain the professional, cohesive appearance that reflects the Jupiter Software brand identity while preserving authentic technology recognition.

-## Recently Added Icons

-**New Technologies Added:**

-- **Angular**: Red shield logo with proper space circle containment
-- **Django**: Dark green Python web framework logo
-- **MongoDB**: Green leaf database logo
-- **Bootstrap**: Purple CSS framework logo
-- **Sass**: Pink CSS preprocessor logo
-- **jQuery**: Blue JavaScript library logo
-- **MySQL**: Orange/blue database logo
-- **Tailwind**: Gradient wave logo (original design)

-**Scaling Fixes Applied:**

-- **TypeScript**: Reduced to 0.5 scale for proper space containment
-- **Storybook**: Reduced to 0.8 scale for proper space containment
-- **Vue.js**: Reduced to 0.75 scale for better centering
-- **Figma**: Reduced to 0.75 scale for better centering

-All icons now display the space theme properly with visible stars around the edges, maintaining the Jupiter Software brand identity while preserving authentic technology recognition.